doriantaylor/rb-forget-passwords/README.md

 would consider this a design flaw in `mod_authnz_fcgi`.)
-The expression `%{reqenv:FCGI_USER}` (where the slug `FCGI_USER` is configurable on our side) is how the identity gets transmitted upstream from ForgetPasswords to the server.
+The expression `%{reqenv:FCGI_USER}` (where the slug `FCGI_USER` is configurable on our side) is how the identity gets transmitted upstream from Forget Passwords to the server.

 ```apache
 <Location /protected>